tudelft3d/3dgeoinfo2018/practicalinfo.md

 ### Venue

-The conference will be held at the Aula Congress Centre and at the Faculty of Architecture and the Built Environment within the Delft University of Technology.
+The conference will be held at the Aula Congress Centre of the Delft University of Technology with the 3D GeoInfo presentations taking place at the Senaatzaal.
-Both buildings are just south of the city centre of Delft (15 minutes by foot from the Markt Square) and a 5-minute walk from each other.
+It is located just south of the city centre of Delft, easily accessible as a 20-minute walk from the central <i>Markt</i> square, or by walking (20 minutes) or taking public transit (5 minutes) from the Delft train station.
+It is also reachable by car through the A13 highway (take exits 9 - Delft or 10 - Delft Zuid).

 <div class="row">
 	<div class="col-xs-8"><img class="image img-responsive" src="img/csm_Aula_99825cc2fd.jpg" /></div>